Bruno Junqueira: IndyCar Series

 Prior to the 2008 Indycar Series Season, Champ Car unified with the rival Indy Racing League.
 Junqueira drove the No. 18 car for the Coyne team's first season in the new series, alongside Brazilian rookie countryman Mario Moraes.
 His Indianapolis 500 was ruined by a mirror falling off, causing him to lose three laps during repairs.
-His season was not a great success, as he finished twentieth overall with only two top ten finishes, both on road courses.
+His season was not a great success, as he finished twentieth overall with only two top-ten finishes, both on road courses.

 Junqueira was out of a drive for 2009.
 He made a deal with Conquest Racing for the Indianapolis 500 and qualified the car on Bump Day, but was asked to withdraw for the team's regular driver Alex Tagliani, who had failed to qualify his car due to a technical failure.

-In 2011, driving for A. J. Foyt, he qualified his car for the 500 in nineteenth position, only to once again have to give up his chance to drive in the actual race.
+In 2011, driving for A. J. Foyt Racing, Junqueira qualified his car for the 500 in nineteenth position, only to once again have to give up his chance to drive in the actual race.
 Foyt sold the unsponsored car's entry to Andretti Autosport, whose driver Ryan Hunter-Reay had been the final car bumped from the field.
 In 2012, he entered in for an injured Josef Newgarden at the first Grand Prix of Baltimore.